Key Principles of Patient Centred Medical Homes

 - Patient Centred Primary Care Collaborative.
 Why the medical home works: a framework [Internet].
 2015.
 Available from: https://www.pcpcc.org/content/why-it-works ,

 - American Academy of Family Physicians.
-Continuity of care, definition of [Internet].Leawood: American Academy of Family Physicians; 2015 [cited March 2017].
-Available from: http://www.aafp.org/about/policies/all/definition-care.html
+Continuity of care, definition of [Internet] American Academy of Family Physicians [cited March 2022].
+Available from: https://www.aafp.org/about/policies/all/continuity-of-care-definition.html

 - Perry RJ, McCall N, Wensky SG et al. Care continuity in a patient-centered medical home setting.
 Research Triangle Park: RTI Press; 2008.
 Available from: http://www.rti.org/sites/default/files/resources/care_continuity_in_patient-centered_medical_homes.pdf